 Nettle Leaf, Common Nettle, Gerrais, Isirgan, Kazink, Ortiga, Grande Ortie, Ortie, Urtiga, Chichicaste, Brennessel

-Antiparasitic: In British Columbia, U. dioica is used for endoparasites in poultry.
+Antiparasitic: In British Columbia, stinging nettle is used for endoparasites in poultry.
 A leaf infusion (2.5 g dry plant leaves infused in 1 L boiled water) protected rats.
-If poultry are provided access to U. dioica they will often nibble on it as a form of self-medication against internal parasites.
+Farmers found that when they allowed birds access to stinging nettle they will often nibble on it as a form of self-medication against internal parasites.

-Methicillin resistant Staphylococcus aureus: Extracts of Sambucus ebulus and U. dioica possess antibacterial potency against MRSA isolates and may be used as a natural antiseptics and antimicrobial agents in medicine.
+Methicillin resistant Staphylococcus aureus: Stinging nettle extract was found to possess antibacterial potency against MRSA isolates and may be used as a natural antiseptics and antimicrobial agents in medicine.